florianheinemann/express-sslify/README.md

 express-sslify
 ==============

-This simple module enforces HTTPS connections on any incoming requests.
+This simple module enforces HTTPS connections on any incoming GET and HEAD requests.
 In case of a non-encrypted HTTP request, express-sslify automatically redirects to an HTTPS address using a 301 permanent redirect.

 express-sslify also works behind reverse proxies (load balancers) as they are for example used by Heroku and nodejitsu.
 In such cases, however, the `trustProxy` parameter has to be set (see below)